pthom/cleantype/README.md

 This library tries to overcomes some of these limitations.
 It is composed mainly of C++11 / C++14 functions.
 It also contains some macros in order to be able to display rvalue reference type, as well as variables names.
 Macros are prepended with a suffix 'm_'.

+Note: this library is heavily [tested](https://github.com/pthom/type_name/tree/master/src/include/type_name/tests), with clang, gcc and msvc.
+However, it should be considered alpha state.

 # Installation and usage
 `type_name`is a small header only library, so you just need to clone it and add it to your path.

-Then, include `type_name/type_name.hpp`.
+Then, include [type_name/type_name.hpp](src/include/type_name/type_name.hpp) (this file includes a comprehensive API doc)

-You can also try this directly inside [binder](https://mybinder.org/) : click on the "launch binder" at the top of this page.
-Beware, it require about 2 minutes to load; but then you will be able to run the code live from your browser!

 # About this manual

 This manual is written using [cling](https://root.cern.ch/cling), [xeus cling](https://xeus-cling.readthedocs.io/en/latest/) and [jupyter notebook](https://jupyter.org/).

 The code that you read in this manual is real live code that can be executed inside jupyter notebook.
+You can try it directly inside [binder](https://mybinder.org/) : click on the "launch binder" at the top of this page.<br/>
+Notes:
+* Beware, it require about 2 minutes to load; but then you will be able to run the code live from your browser!
-Click on the "launch binder" icon at the top if you want to try it : you will have to click on the "Run" button, in order to execute each cell.
+* Inside the notebook, click on the "Run" button in order to execute each cell (in order)

-The line `#pragma cling add_include_path` below is a special "cling" pragma, that will change the include path.
+* You can modify and run the code as you desire inside binder!
+* Note that there is a limitation in cling that *requires that you add two ";" after each lambda function definition*

+The "#pragma cling add_include_path" is specific to cling.
 Beside this, everything is standard C++.

 ```c++